Key features of the report cards

 Student progress over time

-The report card charts your child’s progress from the previous year to the current year.
-You will be able to see how your child progresses at school over a twelve-month period and longer.
+The report card charts your child’s progress from the previous result to the current result.
+You will be able to see how your child progresses at school over time.

 Written reports at least twice per year

-You will receive regular information on the progress of your child, with written report cards distributed at least twice a year.
+You will receive regular information on the progress of your child, with written report cards distributed at the conclusion of each semester.

 Improved partnerships between home and school

-The report card includes a plan for your child’s future learning.
-If your child is having difficulties at school, or is performing well above expectations, the teacher will implement an educational program to assist and extend your child.
+If your child is having difficulties at school, or is performing well above expectations, the teacher will implement an educational program to assist or extend your child.
 Parents are an important part of this process.
 When you know what extra assistance your child needs, you can get involved and work in partnership with the school.
 Schools will also continue to offer parent-teacher interviews for you to discuss your child’s progress in more detail.

 The A-E ratings and comments on your child’s report show what your child has achieved, not against the other students in your child’s class or year level, but against state-wide standards.